WHAT IS

 Treatment

-• Many people experience mild symptoms and do not require treatment at any time.
-Treatment for this disease is often started to resolve symptoms or prevent disease progression.
+• Treatment for this disease is often started to resolve symptoms or prevent disease progression.

-• Current guidelines also recommend treatments that may help improve health-related quality of life.
-If you do require treatment, it is important to work with your medical doctor to explore the treatment decision that works best for you.
+• If you do require treatment, it is important to work with your medical doctor to explore the treatment decision that works best for you.

 A disease of unknowns…

-Since sarcoidosis is rare and symptoms vary widely, people can go for years without knowing they have it.1
+Since sarcoidosis is rare and symptoms vary widely, people can go for years without knowing they have it.

 There are no definitive tests or biomarkers, so it may take many doctor’s visits to rule out other options before receiving a diagnosis.